Cultivating the Imagination

 The following is a sampling of funding opportunities that enhance Rochester's mission to Create.

 Success as a professional musician today requires more than exceptional musicianship.
 Success now requires entrepreneurial savvy, strong communication skills, and fluency with emerging technologies.
 The new Center for Music Innovation at Eastman will encourage students to explore performances that blend music with the visual arts, theatre, dance, and new media applications.
 The Center will move the school to a leadership role in using technology to transform the world of music.

 The Memorial Art Gallery

 The Memorial Art Gallery is one of the country's few university-affiliated art museums that not only is open to the public but also actively serves the larger community.
 The Gallery shares a broad collection of art that spans 5,000 years—from the relics of antiquity to contemporary works.
-Gifts to the Campaign will help fund a new sculpture park that will serve as a gateway to connect residents and visitors to Rochester's rich and historic creative community.
+Gifts to the Campaign have helped fund a new sculpture park that serves as a gateway to connect residents and visitors to Rochester's rich and historic creative community.
 Additional support will enhance the Gallery's spaces, programs, and exhibits to match the quality of its acclaimed collection.

 Entrepreneurship and Technology Transfer

 Rochester is a leader in entrepreneurial thinking and technology transfer and an engine of economic growth for the state and nation.
 We rank among the country's top 10 universities in licensing revenues.
 In the last 15 years we have spun off more than two dozen tech-based entrepreneurial ventures.
 Investing in our faculty—and furthering entrepreneurial collaborations with the corporate world—will ensure that Rochester flourishes as a global leader in entrepreneurship and technology transfer between the University and the public.